AbbVie scraps Galapagos deal to focus on own arthritis drug

 Rheumatoid arthritis occurs when the immune system attacks the body's tissues, causing joint pain, swelling and stiffness.

-Galapagos, which is also testing filgotinib and another experimental drug for irritable bowel disorders, has been touted as a tempting takeover target for companies such as AbbVie and Johnson & Johnson (JNJ.N).
+Galapagos, which is also testing filgotinib and another experimental drug for irritable bowel disorders, has been touted as a tempting takeover target for companies such as AbbVie and Johnson & Johnson.

 Earlier this year, Galapagos said it had terminated an alliance with J&J, begun in 2007, to develop treatments for inflammatory diseases, including GLPG1690 for a dangerous lung-scarring condition called idiopathic pulmonary fibrosis (IPF).
 It is now preparing to test the drug on its own in mid-stage studies.